Legal Separation

 Why Choose Legal Separation Over Divorce?

 Listed below are some reasons why you should legally separate rather than divorce.
+These benefits often motivate couples researching legal separation in Florida to consider delaying or avoiding divorce entirely, especially when child-related financial matters are involved.

 - Continued healthcare coverage;